szczyglis-dev/py-gpt/README.md

 - `Context auto-summary`: Enable automatic summarization of the context on the conversation list on the left.
 Default: True.

-- `Show projects on top of the context list`: Displays projects at the top of the context list.
-Default: False.
+- `Show projects at the top of the context list`: Places projects above contexts not assigned to a project in the context list.
+Default: True.

-- `Show date separators on the context list`: Shows date separators on the context list.
+- `Show date separators in the context list`: Shows date separators on the context list.
 Default: True.

-- `Show date separators in projects on the context list`: Shows date separators inside projects.
+- `Show date separators in projects in the context list`: Shows date separators inside projects.
 Default: True.

-- `Show date separators in pinned items on the context list`: Shows date separators for pinned context items.
+- `Show date separators in pinned items in the context list`: Shows date separators for pinned context items.
 Default: False.

 - `Use context (memory)`: Toggles the use of conversation context (memory of previous inputs).
 Default: True.